iakinsey/pg_sqlgen/docs/src/examples.md

 Set up [nomic-embed-text](ollama.com/library/nomic-embed-text) and [llama3.1](https://ollama.com/library/llama3.1) with Ollama.

-Start Ollama in a separate console.
+Start Ollama in a separate console, or via the app.

 ```bash
 $ ollama serve